ahmedmohamed41/bookly/README.md

 # bookly_app

-# 📱 About The App
+## 📱 About The App

 Bookly is a Flutter-based app that allows users to browse books, book details, and search for books through a clean and scalable architecture.
 The app focuses on performance, maintainability, and smooth user experience.

+## ✨ Features
+- Books Browsing
+   * browse books horizontal  and vertical
+- Books Details
+   * show book details and go to website
 ## Getting Started

 This project is a starting point for a Flutter application.